Reactive-Extensions/RxJS/doc/api/core/observable.md

 * * *

-### <a id="rxobservableprototypepausablepauser"></a>`Rx.Observable.prototype.pausable(pauser)`
+### <a id="rxobservableprototypepausablebufferedpauser"></a>`Rx.Observable.prototype.pausableBuffered(pauser)`
-<a href="#rxobservableprototypepausablepauser">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/backpressure/pausablebuffered.js "View in source")
+<a href="#rxobservableprototypepausablebufferedpauser">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/backpressure/pausablebuffered.js "View in source")

-Pauses the underlying observable sequence based upon the observable sequence which yields true/false.
+Pauses the underlying observable sequence based upon the observable sequence which yields true/false, and yields the values that were buffered while paused.
 Note that this only works on hot observables.

 #### Arguments
 1. `pauser` *(Rx.Subject)*: The observable sequence used to pause the underlying sequence.